๐ŸŽฒIntro to Probability

 Examples and Applications in Real-World Scenarios

-• Genetic inheritance often models different traits as independent events (Mendel's Law of Independent Assortment)
+• Genetic inheritance often models different traits as independent events, following Mendel's Law of Independent Assortment.

-• Quality control assumes defects occur independently to apply binomial models to defect rates
+• Quality control assumes defects occur independently so that binomial models can be applied to defect rates.

 Quick Reference Table